Updated on July 12, 2026.

 CP4 risk is not part of the DPF itself, but it belongs in the LML buyer conversation.
 If the fuel system is already weak, contaminated, or under heavy towing stress, stacking power and emissions-related changes on top of that risk is not a smart garage move.
 Treat the CP4 as a reliability checkpoint, not a side note.

 LML owners with cooling or towing-duty concerns should also pay attention to the cooling side of the truck.
-Our LML Duramax upper radiator hose problems guide covers a separate but common reliability area for 2011–2016 tow rigs.
+Our upper radiator hose problems guide covers a separate but common reliability area for 2011–2016 tow rigs.

 LML Owner?
 Check DEF/SCR and CP4 Before Parts